JHavens2187/PYAXIOMA-JH/README.md

 > Havens, J. & Caceres Holgado, L. (2025). *Proposed Methodology for Non-Contact Angular Measurement via Computer Vision – PYAXIOMA-JH*.
 University of Kansas.

-Or use the BibTeX entry (coming soon in a dedicated `CITATION.cff` file).
+Or use the BibTeX entry.

 ---